TieDyedDevil/XS/TUTORIAL.md

     * The `xs` prompt is `;`.
 The man page explains this.
 Don't worry: you can change the prompt.
-    * Words are quoted using `'`, which is quoted by doubling it.
+    * Words are quoted using `'`, which is escaped by doubling it.
       That's everything you need to know about `xs` quoting.
 Take a moment, if you will, to compare that to what you know about quoting in other shells.